Exploration of Quantum Computer Power Side-Channels: Treat Model

 \subsubsection{Basis Pulse}

-In Section~\ref{sec:running_quantum}, the typical process of running a quantum circuit is introduced.
 Every quantum circuit needs to be transpiled to a quantum circuit that contains only the basis gates of the target quantum device.
 We refer to the set of pulses after a basis gate is scheduled as its {\em basis pulses}.
 Because pulse parameters are highly dependent on qubit physical properties, while the quantum gate is an abstract concept, the same type of gate on different channels has different pulse parameters.
-For example, {\tt X} gate on qubit $0$ commonly has different pulse parameters from {\tt X} gate on qubits other than $0$.
-However, because basis gates and their pulse sets are predefined, they usually are the same.
+For example, {\tt X} gate on qubit $0$ has different pulse parameters from {\tt X} gate on qubits other than $0$.